8 of the Best Travel-Friendly Vibrators to Pack for Your Next Vacation

 This toy has no motor, so it’s easy to clean (the boiling method is what I recommend) and fine to use in the bath or shower, if you like.

-Once I got over my initial reaction to the Vortex (“good lord it’s enormous!”), I found that there are a lot of things I like about it.
+Once I got over my initial reaction to the Vortex extra large anal beads (“good lord this thing is enormous!”), I found that there are a lot of things I like about it.
 Namely:

 • It’s a really pretty colour!
 Specifically, an attractive burnt orange-gold shade.
 This is an unusual colour for sex toys and also kind of shimmers.
 I’m here for it.
 I really believe aesthetics matter for sex toys, so going that extra step to make something pretty will always impress me.